dead-claudia/mithril-helpers/README.md

 ### mithril-helpers/store

-Exposes `store = makeStore(initial?, onchange?)`, which is very much like a spiritial successor to Mithril v0.2's `m.prop()`, just without all the magic promise wrapping stuff.
+Exposes `store = makeStore(initial?, onchange?)`, which is very much like a spiritial successor to Mithril v0.2's `m.prop()`, just without all the magic promise wrapping stuff, and with a more useful API.

-- When you call `store()`, you get the value.
+- When you call `store.get()`, you get the value.
-- If you call it with an argument like with `store(newValue)`, it invokes `onchange(newValue, oldValue)` if it exists, for easy observation.
+- When you call `store.set(newValue)`, it invokes `onchange(newValue, oldValue)` if it exists, for easy observation.

 I also threw in a couple niceities to make it even better.